-December 23, 2010
+December 22, 2010

 Bringing Knowledge to Life!

-Check List # 1G For Adoption of a Plan in Michigan
+Check List # 1I For Adoption of an Amendment to a Plan

-This is a step-by-step procedure for planning, specifically plan adoption.
+This is a step-by-step procedure for planning, specifically adoption of an amendment to a plan (also known as an extension, addition, and revision of a plan).
 It is designed to provide a list of steps -- in order -- which leads to a well planned community.
-This outline is based on Michigan Public Act 33 of 2008, as amended, (being the Michigan Planning Enabling Act, M.C.L.
-125.3801 et. seq.), recommendations of Kurt H. Schindler, MSU Extension Regional Land Use (planning and zoning) Educator, Bradley Neumann, MSU Extension Land Policy Educator, and intergovernmental coordination and plan content "best planning practices" derived from a proposed Coordinated Planning Act developed by the Michigan Chapter of the American Planning Association.
+This outline is based on Michigan Public Act 33 of 2008, as amended, (being the Michigan Planning Enabling Act, M.C.L.125.3801 et. seq.), recommendations of Kurt H. Schindler, MSU Extension Regional Land Use Educator, and intergovernmental coordination and plan content "best planning practices" derived from a proposed Coordinated Planning Act developed by the Michigan Chapter of the American Planning Association.
 In the check list, most of the items marked "optional" are derived from the proposed Coordinated Planning Act, not the current statute.